Creating Our Best 'New Normal'

 As a family we have also hugely benefited from my husband’s home working.
 We now both have a more equal share in our daughter’s personal care.
 This greatly helps me physically.
 But also, emotionally.
 It’s been amazing for my husband to step into my shoes more, building on empathy and understanding.
 This is something we are most definitely building into our “new normal”.

 I think that for many organisations, there has been a real lightbulb moment, about how they can successfully operate with more flexible working arrangements.
 I see this as having a huge potential for carers who want to keep or return to working.
 Now is most definitely a good time to be having these conversations!

 It's so valuable for us to pause and reflect.
-Set aside some time to really reflect upon the last 4 months.
-Asking ourselves the following questions.
+Set aside some time to really reflect upon caring during lockdown.
+Asking ourselves the following questions:

 We can do it once for ourselves and once with (or on behalf of) the person we look after.
 We may also want to do this for anyone else in our household, such as a spouse or siblings.